ArchAngel2190/Discord.Bot/README.md

 ### Step 5.
 [Create a Groq account](https://console.groq.com/login)
 ### Step 6.
 [Get Groq api key](https://console.groq.com/keys)
 ### Step 7.
-Open `.env` and put in the Discord bot token and your Groq key.
+Open `remove_this_prefix.env` and put in the Discord bot token and your Groq key.
-Keep in mind that if you are on Linux, `.env` will be hidden by default and must be opened by navigating to `/.env` or checking "Show hidden files" in your file manger.
+### Step 8.
+Remove the  prefix from `remove_this_prefix.env` so the file is titled `.env`.
+If you are on Linux, this will cause the file to be hidden in a file manager, so know how to find it first if you're not using the CLI like a Chad.

 When properly filled out, `.env` will look like this:
 ```
 DISCORD_TOKEN=DISCORD_TOKEN_HERE
 API_KEY=GROQ_TOKEN_HERE
 ```
+### Step 9.
+Make your instructions file.
+Go to `Discord.Bot/Instructions` and create a text file that describes how you want the bot to act.
+Use the files inside as an example but you can do whatever you want here.
+This is great for making characters.

-### Step 7. 🚀 Run the bot with
+### Step 10. 🚀 Run the bot with
 ```
-python3.12 main.py
+python main.py
 ```
 Ensure you use whatever Python version you have installed.
-If you are using venv, you may not need the `python3.12` command and `python` may work.
+If you are not using a virtual environment for older Python, you might have to use the command `pythonx.xx` in place of `python` where `x.xx` is your Python version.

 #### You may need to run as admin if you are on Windows (but you shouldn't be - why do that to yourself?)
-### Step 8. 🔗 Invite the bot
+### Step 11. 🔗 Invite the bot
-You can Invite your bot using the link in console, or by creating an invite link in Discord Developer's console and giving it the permissions "Bot" and subsequently "Send messages"
+You can Invite your bot using the link in console, or by creating an invite link in Discord Developer's console.
+Inviting from the generated link allows you to use the bot without its own role.
 ![image](https://user-images.githubusercontent.com/91066601/236673317-64a1789c-f6b1-48d7-ba1b-dbb18e7d802a.png)

 #### There are 2 ways to talk to the AI
 - Invite your bot and DM (Direct Message) it | ⚠️ Make sure you have DM enabled
 - If you want it in the server channel, use **/toggleactive**
-- For more awesome commands, use **/help**

 ### Using docker to run 🐳 (useful for hosting)
 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)
 - Have a working bot token
-- Follow up to step 4
+- Follow up to step 9
 #### Install docker-compose on a Linux machine:
 For Debian-based distributions (such as Ubuntu):
 ```